mccright/mccright/README.md

 Enhance brand trust and manage risks by delivering static code security analysis services as well as application life-cycle software risk management consulting and support.
 I am currently engaged in:
 * Assisting individuals and teams performing architecture risk analysis for Principal companies across the globe;
+* Participating in a build-out of an Azure-hosted Fortify stack to service new Internet-hosted workloads.
 * Performing static code security analysis (SAST, using Fortify, Veracode, & a broad spectrum of utilities, along with lots of energy & human review — using tools to help identify interesting and potentially vulnerable code);
     * On-demand and at scale integrated with Jenkins, TFS, & Bamboo.
     * On-demand one-on-one consulting, training, custom scans, etc.